dciangot/k8s-intro-tutorials/workloads/README.md

 $ kubectl create -f manifests/cronjob-example.yaml
 ```

-2) Give it some time to run, and then list the Jobs.
+2) Monitor the Jobs
 ```
-$ kubectl get jobs
+$ kubectl get jobs --watch
 ```

 There should be at least one Job named in the format `<cronjob-name>-<unix time stamp>`.
 Note the timestamp of
 the oldest Job.

-3) Give it a few minutes and list the Jobs once again
+3) After some minutes (more than 3) stop the job monitoring and list the jobs once again
 ```
 $ kubectl get jobs
 ```
 The oldest Job should have been removed.
 The CronJob controller will purge Jobs according to the
 `successfulJobHistoryLimit` and `failedJobHistoryLimit` attributes.
 In this case, it is retaining strictly the